JeraldYik/canal_asset_takehome_assignment/README.md

 Refer to the `README.md` in the individual subfolders of `src/service` to view comments.

 Refer to `Makefile` to view the executable commands.

+Add `env/.env` environment variables, following the template defined in `env/template.env`.

+Refer to `/sample_logs` for logs without running the main script.